ciarancoady98/Github-Access/README.md

 # Task
 Interrogate the GitHub API to build visualisation of data available tht elucidates some aspect of the softare engineering process, such as a social graph of developers and projects, or a visualisation of indiviudal of team performance.
 Provide a visualisation of this using the d3js library.
 See https://d3js.org

+# Idea
+Based on my research of existing data analytics from the github api, I thought an interesting metric to analyse would be the sentiment of peoples commit messages.
+I found this interesting as I could easily view how positive or negative myself and my peers are when it comes to our work.
+From this information it could be inferred if the person would boost or reduce moral when working on a group project.

 # Demo
 ![Screenshot](readme_resources/Visualisation_Demo.gif)